awwad/uptane/README.md

-**The Timeserver** is a simple service that receives requests for signed times, each bundled by a vehicle Primary, and produces a signed attestation that includes the tokens each Secondary ECU sent to its Primary to include along with the time request, so that each ECU can better establish that it is not being tricked into accepting a false time.
+**The Timeserver** is a simple service that receives requests for signed times, each bundled by a vehicle Primary, and produces a signed attestation that includes the request tokens each Secondary ECU sent to its Primary, so that each ECU can better establish that it is not being tricked into accepting a false or very old time.

 From within the root `uptane/` directory of the downloaded code (which contains e.g. the `setup.py` file), run the following command.
 (Any version of Python > 2.7